 - External Awards and Scholarships

 You are also encouraged to apply for external awards, including support from the Government of Canada, national foundations and the Province of Ontario.
-York graduate students have a high success rate in attracting these scholarships: for example, 10 Vanier Canada Graduate Scholarships went to York grad students in the past two years, each worth $50,000 and renewable for up to three years.
-For more information, please visit Current Students – Funding and Awards.
+York Domestic graduate students have a high success rate in attracting these scholarships: for example, 10 Vanier Canada Graduate Scholarships went to York grad students in the past two years, each worth $50,000 and renewable for up to three years.
+For more information, please visit the Faculty of Graduate Studies funding and awards page.

 Award Application Support